 I believe the song is "Point of Light" by Randy Travis.

-Rachel A. almost 4 years ago from Denver, CO
+Rachel A. about 4 years ago from Denver, CO

 What is the name of this song?
 I love it!!!

 Thank You.
 You are spreading hope and the belief that evil does still have a true opponent in man.

 Paula F. about 4 years ago from Knoxville, TN